-The Independent Hospital Pricing Authority (IHPA) developed the Australian Mental Health Care Classification (AMHCC) as a national classification for mental health care.
+The Independent Health and Aged Care Pricing Authority (IHACPA) developed the Australian Mental Health Care Classification (AMHCC) as a national classification for mental health care.
 The AMHCC aims to improve the clinical meaningfulness of how mental health care services are classified, counted and costed.
 Development of the AMHCC involved defining mental health services, identifying mental health care specific cost drivers, conducting a mental health consumer level costing study, and the undertaking of data modelling methods to develop the classification.

-This User Manual was designed to provide detailed information for users of the AMHCC Version 1.0 which was implemented on a best endeavours basis from 1 July 2016.
+This User Manual was designed to provide detailed information for users of AMHCC Version 1.0 which was implemented on a best endeavours basis from 1 July 2016.

-It is important to note that although the AMHCC was developed by IHPA for the purposes of classifying public hospital mental health services, the AMHCC can also be used by other mental health care services in Australia.
+It is important to note that although the AMHCC was developed by IHACPA for the purposes of classifying public hospital mental health services, the AMHCC can also be used by other mental health care services in Australia.

 The information contained in this document relates to the implementation of the AMHCC.
-Further work is being undertaken to align the AMHCC with the existing National Outcomes and Casemix Collection (NOCC).
+The Activity based funding: Mental health care national best endeavours data set (ABF MHC NBEDS) is reviewed annually and supports the requirements of the AMHCC.
+IHACPA continues to align the ABF MHC NBEDS and the AMHCC with the existing National Outcomes and Casemix Collection where possible.